Buckthorn: How can a shrub be so harmful?

 If you're removing buckthorn on your own property, contact the city for details about burning permits or get in touch with your waste hauler and inquire about woody brush pickup processes.

-If the steps listed above are properly followed, the chances for successful buckthorn removal are high.
+If you follow the steps listed above, the chances for successful buckthorn removal are high.
 However, because each buckthorn berry contains up to four seeds, seedlings may reappear despite your vigilance.
 It's best to revisit the site to check for seedlings.

 It takes some effort, but persistence pays off.
 Many FMR restoration sites, including the beautiful oak savanna in south Minneapolis (a River Gorge Stewards site), were once buckthorn thickets and now provide excellent habitat and help improve water quality throughout the watershed!